Scotland national football team results (unofficial matches): 1967 Tour

 A Scotland XI tour of Israel, Hong Kong, Australia, New Zealand and Canada was organised by the SFA in 1967.
 In October 2021, the SFA announced that some of the tour matches (against Australia, Canada and Israel) would be reclassified as full internationals.
 This meant that some players who had not otherwise played for Scotland were belatedly awarded international caps, including Alex Ferguson.

-There was a match with a Chinese XI on 22 May, which was cancelled because of rioting in Hong Kong.
+Two further planned tour matches were scrapped, against a Chinese XI because of rioting in Hong Kong and a second match with Israel due to escalation of what became the Arab-Israeli Six-Day War.